Scientific law: Principle of least action

 of the physical system between two times t1 and t2.
 The kinetic energy of the system is T (a function of the rate of change of the configuration of the system), and potential energy is V (a function of the configuration and its rate of change).
 The configuration of a system which has N degrees of freedom is defined by generalized coordinates q = (q1, q2, ... qN).

 There are generalized momenta conjugate to these coordinates, p = (p1, p2, ..., pN), where:

 The action and Lagrangian both contain the dynamics of the system for all times.
-The term "path" simply refers to a curve traced out by the system in terms of the generalized coordinates in the configuration space, i.e. the curve q(t), parameterized by time (see also parametric equation for this concept).
+The term "path" simply refers to a curve traced out by the system in terms of the generalized coordinates in the configuration space, i.e. the curve q(t), parameterized by time (see also Parametric equation).

 The action is a functional rather than a function, since it depends on the Lagrangian, and the Lagrangian depends on the path q(t), so the action depends on the entire "shape" of the path for all times (in the time interval from t1 to t2).
 Between two instants of time, there are infinitely many paths, but one for which the action is stationary (to the first order) is the true path.
-The stationary value for the entire continuum of Lagrangian values corresponding to some path, not just one value of the Lagrangian, is required (in other words it is not as simple as "differentiating a function and setting it to zero, then solving the equations to find the points of maxima and minima etc", rather this idea is applied to the entire "shape" of the function, see calculus of variations for more details on this procedure).
+The stationary value for the entire continuum of Lagrangian values corresponding to some path, not just one value of the Lagrangian, is required (in other words it is not as simple as "differentiating a function and setting it to zero, then solving the equations to find the points of maxima and minima etc.", rather this idea is applied to the entire "shape" of the function, see calculus of variations for more details on this procedure).

 Notice L is not the total energy E of the system due to the difference, rather than the sum:

 The following general approaches to classical mechanics are summarized below in the order of establishment.
 They are equivalent formulations.
 Newton's is commonly used due to simplicity, but Hamilton's and Lagrange's equations are more general, and their range can extend into other branches of physics with suitable modifications.